-At Horizons Education Trust we renew staff training to show the vital importance that all members of staff have awareness of how to respond if an e-safety incident occurs or they suspect a child is at risk through their use of technology.
-Any report of risk of harm to pupils must be reported using the Log of concern form (Blue) and provided to the Head of School who is the lead person in the school for safeguarding.
+At Spring Common we renew staff training to show the vital importance that all members of staff have awareness of how to respond if an e-safety incident occurs or they suspect a child is at risk through their use of technology.
+Any report of risk of harm to pupils must be reported using the Log of concern form (Blue) and provided to the Deputy Head who is the lead person in the school for safeguarding.

-In the case of staff issues reported, the Head of School will follow the procedure for allegations against staff and may apply Disciplinary Rules sanctions which could lead to staff dismissal if deemed appropriate for staff who contravene the Acceptable use
+In the case of staff issues reported, the Deputy Head will follow the procedure for allegations against staff and may apply Disciplinary Rules sanctions which could lead to staff dismissal if deemed appropriate for staff who contravene the Acceptable use Policy.

-Policy.

-If an e-safety incident occurs Horizons Education Trust will follow its agreed procedures for dealing with incidents including internal sanctions and involvement of parents (for ICT, this may include the deactivation of accounts or restricted access to systems as per the school's AUPs - see appendix).
+If an e-safety incident occurs Spring Common Academy will follow its agreed procedures for dealing with incidents including internal sanctions and involvement of parents (for ICT, this may include the deactivation of accounts or restricted access to systems as per the school's AUPs - see appendix).